EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/SQL/SQLite3/Date And Time Format.md

 ## Modifiers
-For all date/time functions other than `timediff()`, the time-value argument can be followed by zero or more modifiers that alter date and/or time.
+For all date/time functions other than `timediff()`, the time-value argument can be followed by zero or more modifiers that alter date and/or time
-Each modifier is a transformation that is applied to the time-value to its left.
-Modifiers are applied from left to right; order is important.
-The available modifiers are as follows.
+Each modifier is a transformation that is applied to the time-value to its left Modifiers are applied from left to right; order is important The available modifiers are as follows

 1. `NNN days`
 2. `NNN hours`